Demographics of Serbia

-The demography of Serbia is monitored by the Statistical Institute of Serbia.
+The demography of Serbia is monitored by the Statistical Office of Serbia.

 Historical overview

-The demographic evolution of modern Serbia has been profoundly shaped by waves of migration, devastating wars, economic pressures, and shifting fertility patterns, rather than mere numerical fluctuations.
+The demographic evolution of modern Serbia has been shaped by waves of migration, wars, economic pressures, and shifting fertility patterns, rather than mere numerical fluctuations.

 Emerging as an autonomous principality and with population of around 678,000 by 1834, Serbia benefited from massive inflows of ethnic Serbs from neighbouring regions under Ottoman and Habsburg rule, seeking refuge and opportunities.
 Displaced by uprisings and seeking ethnic consolidation, tens of thousands of Serbs from areas like Herzegovina, Montenegro, Kosovo, and to a lesser degree from North Macedonia, migrated to Serbia fueling population growth.
 This immigration not only homogenized the demographic landscape of the country but was also instrumental in the consolidation of a Serbian national identity and supported Serbia's push toward independence in 1878, transforming it to an expanding kingdom.

 Another main driver of Serbia's population increase in the late 19th century was a very high birth rate, which fueled natural increase as the primary engine of growth.
 Serbia experienced demographic transition characterized by high fertility rates hovering at 5.4 children per woman, among the highest in Europe and rivaling rural Eastern European countries such as Russia but far exceeding rates in Western and Southern Europe (e.g., France's fertility rate of 3).
 This reflected a pre-industrial agrarian economy where large families ensured labor for farming and inheritance in a patrilineal culture, unmitigated by urbanization or contraception.
-Coupled with declining but still high mortality rates (especially infant and child mortality), the net effect was substantial natural population growth — the natural surplus yielded growth of over 100,000 annually.
-Territorial gains amplified this: the 1878 expansions added around 300,000 people outright, but endogenous growth absorbed and expanded them, laying the demographic foundation for Serbia's emergence as a Balkan power.
+Coupled with declining but still high mortality rates (especially infant and child mortality), the net effect was substantial natural population growth and the natural surplus yielded growth of over 100,000 annually.
+Territorial gains amplified this: the 1878 expansions added around 300,000 people outright.
 Censuses from this period show steady increases: from about 1 million people in the mid-19th century towards 2.5 million by the end of the century.

-The 20th century however brought devastating demographic losses.